-Don’t forget that we have the Additive Free Marketplace Directory that is being built for you to find additive free products that have been screened for you, to save time!
-New products joining every week.
+Don’t forget that we have the Additive Free Advocates Membership that has been built for you to find additive free products that have been screened for you, to save time!

-If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids Community group.
-There are over 2,000 beautiful community members that are ready to support you on this amazing additive free journey.
+If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids email list.

 Frankie Bell is the Managing Director of Additive Free Kids, a food coach, mentor and is one of Australia’s leading activists against additives in foods.

 Frankie is a mum to 5 boys and has personal experience working through the damaging effects of additives to resolve the multiple health issues and behavioural problems in her own children.
 It became Frankie’s purpose to help other families achieve the same improvements for their families.